Nintendo Switch 2 UK pre-orders are selling out fast – here’s where to buy a console

 From Amazon to Currys, these are the retailers with Nintendo Switch 2 stock available right now

 If you thought pre-ordering a console would be easy this time around, think again.
-Nintendo’s about to drop the Switch 2, and while it’s not quite PS5 panic levels yet, nabbing a console is a little challenging.
+The Nintendo Switch 2 is launching on 5 June, and while it’s not quite PS5 panic stations yet, getting your hands on one hasn’t been straightforward.
+Pre-orders have been selling out almost every day since the announcement.

-Launching on 5 June, the Switch 2 is Nintendo’s long-awaited follow-up to the original hybrid console.
-It keeps the same play-anywhere concept, but upgrades things with a larger, HDR-enabled LCD screen, improved performance, and redesigned, magnetic Joy-Con 2 controllers.
+To help meet that demand, Nintendo has reportedly tapped Samsung to manufacture the Switch 2’s custom NVIDIA-designed chip, shifting away from TSMC, which built the original Switch’s processor, and should allow Nintendo to avoid the kind of supply shortages we saw back in 2017.
+It’s seen Nintendo raise its Switch 2 sales forecast to 20 million.

+And there’s more to come.
+Nintendo just confirmed it’ll be back at Gamescom this August after skipping last year, suggesting we’ll see gamees like Metroid Prime 4, Pokémon Legends Z-A and maybe even a new 3D Mario.

-But if you want one at launch, you’ll have to act fast.
-Pre-orders have sold out almost every day since the console was first announced.
-Below, I’m rounding up all the retailers who currently have stock of the Nintendo Switch 2, plus the best accessories to go with your new console.
-The list will constantly be updated with all the latest stock information.
+If you’re still looking to pre-order a Switch 2 before launch day, I’m rounding up all the retailers with live stock below, plus the best accessories and bundles to pair with your new console.
+This page will be updated constantly with all the latest drops.

 Where to pre-order the Nintendo Switch 2 in the UK